Qudit Clauser-Horne-Shimony-Holt Inequality and Nonlocality from Wigner Negativity: A new qudit CHSH operator.

-\paragraph*{A new qudit CHSH operator.} A notorious bipartite Bell inequality for experiments with two measurement outcomes is the CHSH inequality, which is violated by local Clifford measurement on two qubits in a Bell state.
-The corresponding Bell operator, written in terms of operators $B_i$ and $C_i$, is
+A notorious bipartite Bell inequality for experiments with two measurement outcomes is the CHSH inequality, which is maximally violated by local Pauli measurements (a subset of Clifford measurements) on two qubits prepared in a Bell state.
+The corresponding Bell operator can be written as